hoffmanap/overcrowding/README.md

 - 74.1% of overcrowded households are **not** multigenerational (PUMS crosstab, n=12,932 households, weighted)
 - Multigenerational share: **8.1%** above 70% AMI vs. **5.9%** below it — the opposite of what a poverty-driven-culture story predicts
+- Why: multigenerational households average **1.94 workers** per household vs. **1.19** for everyone else — more earners under one roof, which is also why only 34.3% of them fall below 70% AMI vs. 42.2% of non-multigenerational households
+- 80.5% of multigenerational households live in single-family homes (not a symptom of being squeezed into small units)
 - Weighted logistic regression odds ratios (overcrowded ~ multigen + below-70%-AMI + renter + workers + household size):
   - Multigenerational: **1.04×**, not significant (p=0.08; unweighted check p=0.20)
   - Below 70% AMI: **2.03×**, p<0.001
   - Renter: **3.11×**, p<0.001
 - PUMA-level correlation, doubled-up household rate vs. residential vacancy rate: **r = −0.51** (n=6 PUMAs — directional, not conclusive on its own)
 - City of El Paso building permits: **3,941 units (2015) → 1,852 units (2023)**, a 53% decline
+- Across 13 comparison metros, doubled-up household rate correlates with median income (**r = −0.51**) and rent-to-income ratio (**r = 0.41**) — but barely at all with home price-to-income ratio (**r = 0.06**).
+El Paso (32.6% doubled-up) sits in the middle of this group, not as an outlier — the pattern isn't unique to this market

 ## Caveats worth keeping in view